-New Jersey Fitness Studio Provides a Haven for Women To Get Fit and Have Fun
+New Jersey Fitness Studio Thought Outside the Box To Help Women Get Fit and Have Fun Amid Pandemic

 We here at GOBankingRates want to help get our nation’s small businesses back on their feet after the COVID-19 pandemic.
 To do that, we’re highlighting readers’ favorite small businesses around the country, and shining a spotlight on what makes them special to their customers and their towns.

 2021 Small Business Spotlight: Check Out Our Small Business Stories, Plus the Nominated Businesses Near You

 In this edition of our Small Business Spotlight series, we’re featuring Warrior Goddess Fitness in Elmwood, New Jersey, a boutique fitness studio whose primary focus is on empowering and uplifting women through wellness and fitness.
 Owned by Hollye A. Richardson, the studio offers a variety of exercise, dance and wellness activities to improve the physical body and psyche while providing women with a sense of safety, pride and fun.
 Here, we chat with Richardson about how fitness helped her overcome difficulties in her own life, how her background in retail helped her succeed as a business owner and why being able to laugh at yourself is an essential part of being an entrepreneur.

 Was there a particular moment or experience that inspired you to start your business?